 - Tightly covered and refrigerated, leftover Vegan Orange Cream will keep for 2 to 3 days.
 It will thicken up considerably in the refrigerator.
 To thin the cream to desired consistency, add a bit more orange juice or water, and stir to combine.
 Bonus: Vegan Orange Cream is delicious served drizzled over cake or pie, too!

 Recipe is from Easy Vegan Home Cooking by Laura Theodore © 2022.
 Published by Hatherleigh Press, February, 2022.
 Photo credit: Laura Theodore.
-Reprinted by Permission.
-Available on Bookshop.org*, Amazon*, and wherever books are sold.
+Reprinted by permission.

 Laura Theodore is a recognized public television personality, 3-time TASTE award winning vegan chef, cookbook author, podcast radio host, and award-winning recording artist.
 Tune in for the latest season of Laura’s vegan television show, Jazzy Vegetarian, airing nationally on the Create Network (check local listings) and listen to The Laura Theodore Podcast on Apple Podcasts.
 Visit Laura on the web at Jazzy Vegetarian.

 Vegan Orange Cream

 - ⅔ cup plus 2 tablespoons raw cashews (soaked, drained, and rinsed, see Chef’s Note)

 - 1 cup freshly squeezed orange juice, plus more if needed (zest the oranges first)